 Sources state that the proposed higher toll rates for the engineering icon are in an effort to pay back the TK 301.93 billion project cost, back to the government exchequer within the next 35 years.

 TK 750 will be fixed for private jeep(s) and car(s), TK 2400 for buses, TK 1600 for five-tonne trucks, TK 2100 for trucks above 5 to 8 tonnes, and TK 2800 for trucks above 8 to 11 tonnes.
 The trucks that have three axles will incur a toll rate of TK 5500 for a trip while a trailer having four axles will incur a toll rate of TK 6000.
-A trailer that has got more than four axles will incur a toll rate of up to TK 1500 extra for each axle from the toll rate of TK 6000.
+A trailer with more than four axles will incur a toll rate of up to TK 1500 extra for each axle from the toll rate of TK 6000.